Last Updated on December 1, 2023 by Turner Thornton

 Child custody disputes can be extremely emotional for everyone involved.
 It’s not uncommon for a child, especially a teenager, to express a desire to live with one parent over the other.
 In Texas, a child is not allowed to unilaterally make that decision.
 However, there is a mechanism in place in which they can make their wishes known to the judge.
 In this article, we will discuss how a child’s custody preference factors into custody proceedings and answer some frequently asked questions about this contentious subject.
+But first, please watch this informative video by senior associate Stephanie Sabelhaus.

 Can’t a child 12 or older choose which parent to live with in Texas?